 Separate men and women's pit toilets are a short walk from the warming house.

 There is no cell service or running water, so please plan accordingly.
+Like any other wilderness outing, you are on your own.
+Be prepared, be safe, know your limits.

 Please see above for directions.